 Think of a Customer Profile as a one-stop-shop for everything related to a Customer.

-The more you interact with and learn about a Customer, the more you can add to their Customer Profile, helping to paint a full, rich picture of who your Customer is, what makes them tick, and how you can help them have the best experience possible.
+The more you interact with and learn about a Customer, the more you can add to their Customer Profile, helping to paint a complete, rich picture of who your Customer is, what makes them tick, and how you can help them have the best experience possible.

 If a Customer has reached out to your company before, they should have their very own Customer Profile in Gladly.
-That means that when they reach out again, Gladly can direct you straight to that Customer Profile using any matching identifier (like their email address, phone number, or Facebook ID), so you know the when, where, and what, of their previous interactions with you.
+That means that when they reach out again, Gladly can direct you straight to that Customer Profile using any matching identifier (like their email address, phone number, or Facebook ID), so you know the when, where, and what of their previous interactions with you.